SafeLink Consulting Blog

 The requirements apply to establishments covered by Federal OSHA, as well as establishments covered by states with their own occupational safety and health programs (i.e., State Plans).

 The data must be electronically submitted through OSHA's Injury Tracking Application (ITA).
 There are 3 ways to submit the data: (1) webform on the ITA, (2) submission of a csv file to the ITA, or (3) use of an application programming interface (API) feed.
-The ITA will begin accepting 2023 injury and illness data on January 2, 2024.
-The due date to complete this submission is March 2, 2024.
+The ITA begins accepting previous year's injury and illness data on January 2nd of each year.
 The submission requirement is annual, and the deadline for timely submission of the previous year's injury and illness data will be on March 2 of each year.

 OSHA's intent is to publish some of this data to allow employers, employees, potential employees, employee representatives, current and potential customers, researchers and the general public to use information about a company's workplace safety and health record to make informed decisions.
 OSHA believes that providing the public access to this data will ultimately reduce occupational injuries and illnesses.